shu8/cap-editor/docs/alerting-authorities.md

 There are two ways to onboard users from Alerting Authorities (AAs) into this system:

-1. Users from AAs stored in the [WMO Register of Alerting Authorities](https://alertingauthority.wmo.int/) can choose their AA, and an email is sent to the `author` email address stored in the Register to request approval.
+1. Users from AAs stored in the [WMO Register of Alerting Authorities](https://alertingauthority.wmo.int/) can choose their AA.

-   The approver also assigns [the roles](./security.md) for the user.

-2. Users from AAs that are not represented in the Register can choose to register as an 'Other' AA, and an email is sent to a central IFRC contact to request approval.
-The requester must provide the name of their AA.
+2. Users from AAs that are not represented in the Register can choose to register as an 'Other' AA.
+They must provide the name of their AA.

+In both cases, an email is sent to the [`VERIFIER_EMAIL`](./configuration.md?id=verifier_email) to request approval.
 The approver must assign [the roles](./security.md) for the user.

 Ideally, AAs should be added to the WMO Register of Alerting Authorities where possible, to reduce the administrative burden on the IFRC.

 Users must have provided their name before they can request to join an AA.
 In most cases, this is done at registration.
 However, guest users (see below) may not have provided their name during registration.